pmq20/node-packer/README.md

 ## Usage

     nodec [OPTION]...
 [ENTRANCE]
-        -p, --project-root=DIR           The path to the root of the project -o, --output=FILE                The path of the output file (default: ./a.out or ./a.exe) -d, --tempdir=DIR                The directory for temporary files (default: /tmp/nodec) --make-args=ARGS             Extra arguments to be passed to make --vcbuild-args=ARGS          Extra arguments to be passed to vcbuild.bat -v, --version                    Prints the version of nodec and exit --node-version               Prints the version of the Node.js runtime and exit -h, --help                       Prints this help and exit
+        -p, --project-root=DIR           Speicifies the path to the root of the project -o, --output=FILE                Speicifies the path of the output file (default: ./a.out or ./a.exe) -d, --tmpdir=DIR                Speicifies the directory for temporary files (default: /tmp/nodec) --make-args=ARGS             Passes extra arguments to make
+            --vcbuild-args=ARGS          Passes extra arguments to vcbuild.bat
+            --module-name=NAME           Compiles a npm module of the specified name --module-version=VERSION     Compiles a npm module of the speificied version -v, --version                    Prints the version of nodec and exit --node-version               Prints the version of the Node.js runtime and exit -h, --help                       Prints this help and exit

-## Example 1
+## Example 1: Compiling a CLI project

     git clone https://github.com/jashkenas/coffeescript.git
     cd coffeescript
     npm install
-    nodec -o coffee bin/coffee
+    nodec bin/coffee

-## Example 2
+## Example 2: Compiling a web application

     git clone https://github.com/cnodejs/nodeclub.git
     cd nodeclub
     npm install
-    nodec -o nodeclub app.js
+    nodec app.js

+## Example 3: Compiling a npm module

+    nodec --module-name=coffee-script --module-version=1.11.1 coffee

 ## Development